abhishekashokchauhan/youtube/README.md

   - Stored the search data in the redux store, to prevent making API calls for existing search.
   - Made the nested "n" level comments.
   - Hosted on the firebase.
+  - Added the live chat, saved the chats on the redux store!

 - What tech stack we would be using ?